ivop/PicoRAMCart/README.md

 ## Who?

-PicoRAMCart is Copyright © 2025 by Ivo van Poorten and is licensed under the terms of the BSD 2-Clause license.
+PicoRAMCart firmware is Copyright © 2025 by Ivo van Poorten and is licensed under the terms of the BSD 2-Clause license.